 Glenn Hine remembers that Agnes always felt God was punishing her because all her sons died.
 The only one that lived to adulthood was Nick.
 Twins Henry and John died at 18 months of age.
 Peter was killed on the railroad tracks at age 12 while picking up coal from passing trains to heat the family home.
 Nick died right after WWI.

-Since I heard this story, I always wondered what Agnes thought God might be punishing her for.
+Where was Klaas buried?
+Was he buried at sea?
+What did Agnes think God might be punishing her for?
 Now I wonder if she never got over the guilt of conceiving her first child out of wedlock.
 The family was deeply religious, and I can only imagine the traumatic and unnecessary shame this grief-stricken woman must have felt as her first-born son died in her arms — shame that was revisited with the deaths of four out of five of her subsequent sons.

 **NOTE: In looking into Ellis Island burial info, I found an official response to another person’s inquiry about a similar story.
 It seems the likelihood of a grave for Klaas (marked or otherwise) on Ellis Island is very low.